dulimarta/spherical-easel/docs/tools/basic.md

 ::: tool-details

-- Mouse release at a location to mark the place (inside or outside of the boundary circle) to place text.
+- Mouse release at a location to mark the location (inside or outside of the boundary circle) to place text.
 A popup asks for the actual text.
 - To edit a text object [select](/tools/edit.html#selection) it and use the Style Panel.
 - Text objects can be moved with the [Move Tool](/tools/display.html#move)/
-- When a text object is created, a row describing some of its properties will appear in the [Objects Tab](/userguide/#objects-tab).
+- When a text object is created, a row describing some of its properties will appear in the Text Section of the [Objects Tab](/userguide/#objects-tab).
 - If this tool is activated with any objects selected, they are all unselected and ignored.
   :::